Scope and Definitions - 1.1

 Sponsor representativeSponsors representant Function in health institution delegated the tast to

 represent sponsor and usually also research responsible.
 The function is described in “roles and responsibilities” for clinical drug trials.
-Who holds the function may vary between institutions, it can be e.g. clinic directors or the research director.
+Function that signs the Site suitability form.
+Who holds the function may vary between institutions, it can be e.g. departement or clinic directors, or the research director.

 Standard Operating